-Chipyard is a a framework for designing and evaluating full-system hardware using agile teams.
-It is composed of a collection of tools and libraries designed to provide an intergration between open-source and commercial tools for the development of systems-on-chip.
+Chipyard is a framework for designing and evaluating full-system hardware using agile teams.
+It is composed of a collection of tools and libraries designed to provide an integration between open-source and commercial tools for the development of systems-on-chip.
 New to Chipyard?
 Jump to the Chipyard Basics page for more info.

 Chipyard is developed and tested on Linux-based systems.

 It is possible to use this on macOS or other BSD-based systems, although GNU tools will need to be installed; it is also recommended to install the RISC-V toolchain from